-This method is applicable, after removal of non-fibrous matter, to binary fibre mixtures of:
+This method is applicable, after removal of non-fibrous matter, to binary mixtures of:

-1. silk (4)
+1. silk (4) or polyamide or nylon (30)

-2. wool (1), animal hair (2 and 3), elastolefin (46) and melamine (47).
+2. wool (1), animal hair (2 and 3), polypropylene (37), elastolefin (46), melamine (47) and polypropylene/polyamide bicomponent (49).

-The silk fibre is dissolved out from a known dry mass of the mixture, with 75 % m/m sulphuric acid (1).
+The silk or polyamide or nylon fibre is dissolved out from a known dry mass of the mixture, with 75 % m/m sulphuric acid (1).

 The residue is collected, washed, dried and weighed.
 Its mass, corrected if necessary, is expressed as a percentage of the dry mass of the mixture.
-The percentage of dry silk is found by difference.
+The percentage of the dry silk or polyamide or nylon is found by difference.

-3. APPARATUS AND REAGENTS (other than those specified in the general instructions)
+- APPARATUS AND REAGENTS (other than those specified in the general instructions) - 3.1.
+Apparatus